 Our Michael, Jr., born in Lancaster County, and wife Elizabeth were married in York before moving to Quemahoning Township where they raised nine children: Elizabeth (1783), the relative in question, Magdalena (1785), Susannah (1790), Nancy (1794), Michael III (1798-1879) [although sometimes referred to as “Jr.” because of his grandfather being Johannes Michael], David (1800), Joseph (1802), Daniel (1805), and Catherine (1808).
 According to Koontz, Michael, Jr. purchased “a large tract of land” from pioneer Daniel Stoy Their farm consisted of 300 acres adjoining his father’s “Richland.”

-Finally, a word about cousin Daniel Burnside Zimmerman.
+Finally, a word about the pride of the family, cousin Daniel Burnside Zimmerman.
 The Waterman publication describes him as, “One of the most enterprising and successful men of affairs in western Pennsylvania, perhaps [contributing] in a larger degree than any other to the industrial and commercial development of Somerset County through his labors as one of the pioeers and principle factors in the opening up of its vast coal fields” (535).
 His grandfather, John, was the grandson of our Hans Michael (c.
 1680-1740).
 His grandmother was Susanna Blough, and her father, Christian Blough, was known as “Big Christ” for his faith and stature.
 Daniel’s father was Jacob J. and his mother was Sarah J. Stuft, the daughter of Daniel Stuft, county superintendent of schools and judge, for whom he was named.
 The younger Daniel attended Easton Business College in Poughkeepsie, New York, and taught public school at the tender age of 17.
 He became engaged in the livestock business, cattle, horses, and sheep.
 In 1892, while visiting the prairies and Badlands of the Dakotas and Montana he negotiated with the Native Americans to begin cattle ranching on a large scale.
 Waterman calls him “one of the most extensive and successful rangers in the West.
 For more than 10 years he has numbered his cattle and sheep by the thousands, extending his operations from his original field, North Dakota and Montana, to Idaho, Washington, Oregon, California, Nevada, Utah, Wyoming, Nebraska, and Texas” (538).

 By 1899 he had was the first Somerset County man to open a coalmine locally.
 For years he employed hundreds of men in deep mines and expanded his business operations to include timber, grist milling, and farming.
 In 1915 he commissioned an enormous personal residence on a hill adjacent to the Somerset County courthouse, the highest one in the Commonwealth.
 The Georgia manor still stands today as the showpiece at the entrance to an outlet mall and is on the National Registry of Historic Places.
 While some call it “pretentious,” others call it a national treasure.
 Its façade is available as a “Cat’s Meow Village” ornament.
 One can tour the dozens of rooms and see the elegant bathrooms and elaborate fireplaces at the mansion by either reserving a room through the “Inn at Georgian Place” or arranging a visit at WWW.VISITPA.ORG.